Martin hits 2 HRs, Vanderbilt beat Louisville 3-1 in CWS

-Martin’s two-run homer off Bryan Hoeing (3-4) in the seventh barely cleared the wall in left center, but it was long enough to break a 1-all tie after Julian Infante doubled.
+Martin, who raised his batting average to .411 after going 4 for 7 his last two games, admitted to feeling jittery when he went to the plate in the first.
+Detmers gave him a perfect pitch to drive.

+“Austin in that moment right there, his ability just to center on the baseball, not understanding the rhythm of the pitch and the speed, that’s a clutch moment,” Corbin said.
+“Those are different people that do those things.
+That’s not common.”

-Fellows (13-1), a sixth-round draft pick of the San Diego Padres this month and the national wins leader, had worked the first four innings of an 18-5 loss to Duke in the super regional opener June 7.
+Vandy starter Drake Fellows (13-1), a sixth-round draft pick of the San Diego Padres this month and the national wins leader, bounced back from a rough outing in an 18-5 loss to Duke in the super regional opener June 7.

 No. 7 Louisville (49-17) had base runners in six of Fellows’ seven innings but found a semblance of rhythm only in the fifth.
 No. 8 batter Justin Lavey started things with a double and scored on Henry Davis’ base hit to tie it.
-Lucas Dunn and Logan Wyatt followed with singles to load the bases with one out, but Fellows got a flyout and groundout to snuff the threat.
+Lucas Dunn and Logan Wyatt followed with singles to load the bases with one out, but Fellows got the Cards’ 3- and 4-hole batters to fly out and ground out to snuff the threat.

+“That was definitely the turning point in the game where we missed out on an opportunity,” Davis said, “but I still felt like we could win.
+I think everybody still felt like we could win after that point.
+Everybody seemed like they were seeing the ball, getting good swings, putting good at-bats together.”

 Fellows allowed six singles and a double, walked one and struck out six before the bullpen took over.
 All-SEC closer Tyler Brown worked the ninth for his 15th save.